Can connective tissue disease qualify for social security disability?

 Ask the Advocate

-Question: My rheumatologist just told me I have connective tissue disease.
+Question: My rheumatologist just told me I have fibromyalgia and he called it connective tissue disease.
 He is sending me out for more testing to determine what I have.
-I have not been able to work since 2017 due to severe fatigue.
-I also have muscle and joint pain and stiffness, weakness and many other symptoms.
-He is also telling me I should file for disability, but I'm only 29 years old!
+I have not been able to work since 2019 due to "fibryo fog" severe fatigue.
+I also have muscle and joint pain and stiffness, weakness, and many other symptoms.
+He is also telling me I should file for disability but I'm only 35 years old!
 Can I qualify for disability?

 Because many connective tissue diseases feature abnormal immune system activity with inflammation, the disease targets one's own body tissues (autoimmunity).
 Whatever the feature, it can be a very debilitating condition that can affect every aspect of your life.